 Despite these changes, in 1965 the band took part in The Salvation Army’s Centenary celebrations at The Royal Albert Hall and in 1967 celebrated its own 75th Anniversary with a weekend of special meetings led by Colonel (later General) and Mrs Arnold Brown.
 The following year the band was awarded first place in the Youth Year marching competition at Crystal Palace.

-In 1973 with the merging of two corps, the Tottenham Citadel Band began a new chapter in its history.
+In 1973 the Tottenham Citadel Band began a new chapter in its history.
 Relocated to Enfield, an outer suburb of North London, the band changed its name to Enfield Citadel Band and became part of a smaller corps with comparatively little tradition of music making.
 However, it soon established its new identity and the standards and traditions previously associated with its predecessors continued as before.

 Two years later the LP ‘Citadel Brass’ was recorded, shared with Kettering Citadel Band and 1975 was the year of the third visit to Scandinavia, this time for a 12-day tour of Norway.
 Programmes were presented in Oslo, Bergen and a number of other centres where audiences were thrilled by the band’s playing.